fafamnzm/vue-apollo-pokemon/README.md

 In addition, click on each Pokemon card for more details about them

-Quick update: Sooo, the last time I checker, the online server I was using is down
+Quick update: Sooo, the last time I checked, the online server I was using was down

 The best replacement I can find is at https://github.com/lucasbento/graphql-pokemon